atbcb/usab-uswds/_aba-guides/chapter-7-signs.md

 contrast with their background with either light-on-dark or dark-on-light.
 A minimum level of color contrast is not specified, but the higher the contrast, the better, especially for people with low vision.
 Finish and contrast requirements do not apply to braille.

-Family Restroom sign with black letters on a light tan background.
-caption: Dark-on-light contrast

-Family Restroom sign with white characters on a black background
-caption: Light-on-dark contrast

 <figure class="img-left">
 	<img src="{{ site.baseurl }}{{ page.image-directory }}chapter7/signs/Family_Restroom_braille.png"